mikhailshilkov/mikhailio-hugo/content/2018/12/making-sense-of-azure-durable-functions/index.md

 ![Azure Network](azure-network.png)

-<center class="img-caption">Azure locations with network connections</center>
+<figcaption><h4>Azure locations with network connections</h4></figcaption>

 There are good reasons to deploy applications to more than one geographical location: among others, to reduce network latency by staying close to the customer, and to achieve resilience through geographical redundancy.
 Public Cloud is the ultimate distributed system.
 As you remember, distributed systems are hard.

 There's more to that.
 Each cloud provider has dozens and dozens of managed services, which is the curse and the blessing.
 Specialized services are great to provide off-the-shelf solutions to common complex problems.
 On the flip side, each service has distinct properties regarding consistency, resiliency and fault tolerance.

 In my opinion, at this point developers have to embrace the public cloud and apply the distributed system design on top of it.
 If you agree, there is an excellent way to approach it.

 Serverless